WillSullivan/AzureTableIdentityStorageProvider/readme.md

 ##Version history
 (Version histories are the file version, which matches the major/minor for the assembly version)

-* 1.0 Initial checkin
+* 1.0: Initial checkin

 ##Currently missing/failing/FYI
-* project documentation (internal and external docs exist, I'm talking about wiki and this doc) (also, major asshole move to not document your code, bro)
-* Unit tests for IUserClaimStore, IUserLoginStore
-* Nuget package
+* project documentation on Github
 * Actually use this damn code in an application, I'm cereal.
 This is all hypothetical, tests not withstanding.

-***Send me some pull requests!***